SOPS Setup Navigation

 assuming a LAN IP is enough for Microsoft 365 or Google authorization

-overlooking firewall or DNS requirements before testing integration
+overlooking firewall or DNS requirements before testing external calendar integration

 starting Bluetooth-based setup when the Hub or Display is not in Setup mode